Ocorian highlights how the Monetary Authority of Singapore (MAS) is reinforcing the importance of sound anti-money laundering (AML) practice.

 Notably, in order to minimise the abuse of trust structures to conceal assets for money laundering, terrorism financing and tax evasion purposes, MAS has increased the emphasis on the responsibilities of the BSM to instil strong ML/TF risk awareness, fostering a sound risk management culture.
 BSM is expected to develop and implement a robust AML/CFT risk management framework that effectively mitigates those risks.
 This will promote strong AML/CFT practices and behaviours, providing guidance and training and promoting clear accountability through staff performance evaluation and incentives.
 However, mindful of becoming obstructive in their oversight and thus stifling Singapore's attractiveness as a trust jurisdiction, MAS continue to engage the trust companies and trustee associations in dialogue to ensure practical implementations of regulatory guidelines and policies.

 Through our trustee and private client services, and as the first trust company in Singapore to be licensed under the Trust Companies Act (2006), we strive to provide the highest quality service to meet your fiduciary needs under the regulation of the Monetary Authority of Singapore.
-See all the services we offer in Singapore here.
+Learn more about our AML service offering.